 Perhaps the most well-known method of obtaining foreclosure properties is buying them at the auction.
 The foreclosure auction is a live bidding process, just as you may have imagined.
 The auction is typically conducted at a public place, such as a courthouse or even at the property itself.
 In some states, the county Sheriff or his deputy will conduct the sale.
 In other states, a referee appointed by the court will conduct the sale.
 Although the process is slightly different from state to state, the basics idea is the same – the property goes to the high bidder.
 The first bid will usually be made by a representative of the foreclosing lender.
 The lender can bid up the amount that is owed to him, without actually tendering money.
 If nobody else bids, the lender gets the property.
 In a majority of cases, nobody will show up but the auctioneer and the lenderís representative.
-Thus, in most cases, the lender gets the property; the less equity in the property, the less people that show up at the auction.
+Thus, in most cases, the lender gets the property; the less equity in the property, the fewer people that show up at the auction.

 Buying at the auction is not for everyone, especially beginners with limited funds.
 You need cash, and lots of it, to buy properties at auction.
 If you have access to a large credit line or have a money partner, you can sometimes find real bargains at foreclosure auctions.
-Do not get too excited, though, because most properties either have too little equity for people to bother with, or have so much equity that a large crowd will show up to compete.
+Do not get too excited, though, because most properties either have too little equity for people to bother with or have so much equity that a large crowd will show up to compete.
 Despite what you see on late-night television, a real steal at the auction is very unlikely.

 Finding out Where the Auction is Held